Pornography in the United Kingdom: Television

 During the 2000s adult chat television channels became popular.
 These are broadcast live from a studio and usually feature female presenters advertising a phone sex line at a premium rate, through which callers can talk to the woman they see on the screen.
 The first of these was Babestation in 2002, followed by Babecast in 2003 and Live XXX TV in 2004.
 Television X began airing a show using this format, TVX Callgirls Live, in 2005.
 Another such channel, Babeworld, was fined in 2006 and 2007 and had its licence revoked in 2011.
 Live XXX TV closed in 2009 with Sex Station, a televised-sex-line show that was one of its major programs, becoming a stand-alone website.

 In 2004, a pornographic satellite channel called Xplicit XXX owned by Digital Television Production was fined £50,000 by Ofcom for broadcasting hardcore pornography before the 9:00 pm watershed.
 In February 2005, Playboy TV was fined by Ofcom for broadcasting "Sandy Babe Abroad", a hardcore pornographic film.
 Ofcom said "it includes material which should not be transmitted at any time under any circumstance on British television".
 In 2009, the station was once again fined by Ofcom for breaches of its licence, by broadcasting "sexually explicit material unencrypted".
 In January 2013, it was fined again for failing to protect children from potentially harmful pornographic material.
-Ofcom said that there wasn't a system in place on Playboy's on-demand programmes services and they didn't have "acceptable controls in place to check that users were aged 18 or over".
+Ofcom said that there was not a system in place on Playboy's on-demand programmes services and they did not have "acceptable controls in place to check that users were aged 18 or over".

 Playboy One, a free-to-air satellite television channel was launched in November 2005, the only permanently free-to-air television station operated by Playboy Enterprises.
 It was originally a general entertainment and so was located far away from the main Playboy TV channel.
 The aim of Playboy One was to encourage viewers to subscribe to the pay-per-view Playboy TV channel, operating on the same satellite service.
 Playboy One later moved near to the main Playboy TV channel and started to air some softcore pornographic programming.
 Despite a low profile, it steadily increased its ratings.
 It was, however, closed in 2008 and was replaced with Paul Raymond TV which broadcast softcore pornographic videos from www.paulraymond.com.
 The channel later changed its name to My Ex-Girlfriends.

 GAYtv was an encrypted subscription channel launched in 2004 and targeted at gay men.
 Until 2007 it was the only gay adult channel on the Sky platform.
 The channel ceased broadcasting in April 2011 being replaced with another Portland TV channel, Flirt TV.
 The channel continues to operate on Virgin TV's on-demand service alongside other defunct adult channels.